g-nogueira/financerr/doc/architecture/decisions/0010-use-grafana-loki-for-external-logging.md

 ## Context

 We need a solution to send logs outside the device for better monitoring and analysis.
-The solution should support different log levels, integrate easily with the chosen local logging tool (Timber), and provide a way to monitor the app's performance and errors remotely.
+The solution should support different log levels, integrate easily with the chosen local logging tool (logger), and provide a way to monitor the app's performance and errors remotely.
 Since I have prior experience using Splunk, we looked for an alternative that offers similar functionality with a free plan.

 ## Decision